VemburajYadav/DeepLearningLagrangainVortexDynamics/README.md

 --save_dir '/path/to/save/prediction/outputs/'
 ```

-- To execute the inference script for networks trained for **inviscid** flows
+- To execute the inference script for networks trained for **viscous** flows
 ```
 cd inference/
 python sim_and_predict_viscous_vortex.py --domain [120, 120]